Disjoint Tours and the Price of Diversity: Introduction

 \section{Introduction}

-We explore how imposing \textit{diversity} among solutions in a discrete optimization problem affects their individual costs.
-Simply put, diversity comes at a price.
-In this paper, we aim to provide a formal definition of this phenomenon and introduce the \textit{price of diversity} (PoD) as a measure to quantify this trade-off.

-There are many scenarios where generating diverse yet high-quality solutions is desirable.
-Consider a decision maker who lacks complete information about all aspects influencing the cost or feasibility of solutions to a given problem and needs flexibility to adapt to different cost scenarios.
-By maintaining a diverse set of solutions, they can defer selection until the missing cost details become available, thereby minimizing the risk of committing to a suboptimal choice.
-Similarly, in time-sensitive settings where last-minute details can emerge, having a diverse set of solutions increases the chance that at least one feasible option is readily available.
+Traditionally, algorithms for combinatorial optimization problems focus on computing a single, optimal solution.
+There are many situations, however, where it is desirable to compute multiple solutions that are sufficiently distinct.
+For example, a decision maker who lacks complete information about the costs or feasibility of candidate solutions may prefer to keep multiple alternatives open until the missing details are revealed, reducing the risk of committing to a suboptimal choice.
+Likewise, in time-sensitive settings where last-minute constraints can arise, a diverse solution set increases the likelihood that at least one feasible option is available.

-To illustrate how requiring diversity can affect solution quality, consider a minimization problem where we must produce $k$ diverse solutions while minimizing the cost of the most expensive among them.
-As a concrete example, consider the well-known traveling salesman problem (\textsc{TSP}), and the requirement that we find $k$ solutions (or tours) that are pairwise edge-disjoint, with the objective that the longest of these $k$ tours is as short as possible.
-Clearly, if an instance of \textsc{TSP} admits fewer than $k$ low-cost solutions that do not share edges, the diversity requirement forces the inclusion of higher-cost tours, potentially making the longest of the $k$ tours significantly more expensive than an optimal single tour.
+Typically it is not possible to find multiple distinct solutions that are all optimal.
+Thus, requiring a diverse set of solutions comes at a price.
+In this paper, we study this phenomenon for the Traveling Salesman Problem (TSP): given an edge-weighted graph, find a shortest tour visiting all its vertices.
+Suppose that instead of computing a single optimal tour, we must produce $k$ tours subject to a diversity requirement, while minimizing their \textit{bottleneck cost}---the length of the longest tour.
+If too few short tours satisfy this requirement, longer tours must be included, and the longest of the $k$ tours may end up much more expensive than the optimal single tour.

-To measure this trade-off, we can analyze the ratio between the cost of the worst solution in the best set of $k$ diverse solutions and the cost of a single optimal solution.
-In the TSP example, this corresponds to the ratio between the length of the longest tour in the best set of $k$ edge-disjoint tours and the length of the optimal single tour.
-Taking the worst-case value of this ratio over all problem instances provides a measure of how much the demand for diversity may impact the cost of solutions.
-This measure represents the price of diversity, which we define more formally below.
+To measure the trade-off between solution quality and the desired number of solutions, we analyze the ratio between the length of a longest tour in the best set of $k$ diverse tours and the length of an optimal single tour.
+Taking the worst-case value of this ratio over all instances provides a measure of how much the demand for diversity impacts the cost of solutions.
+We call this measure the \emph{Price of Diversity (PoD)}, which we introduce more formally and more generally in Section~\ref{section.PoD}.